EtFX1/Frontend-Mentor-results-summary-component/README.md

 ### Continued development

 I want to keep on mastering responsive design with clamp, and make colors look even more visually appealing with gradients.
+I also want to keep on improving my asynchronous javascript and error handling.

 ### Useful resources